v4u2chat/carousell-cli/README.md

 ```

+Run either of the following commands
+- Run run.sh file
+  * ``` sh run.sh ```

-Run JAR using following command to give inputs
+- Run JAR using following command to give inputs
   * ```java -jar target/carousell-cli-app.jar```

+- Enter 'exit' command to quit from cli

 ### Note :
-  Make sure to use Java > 1.8 and Maven 3.6.X
+  - Make sure to use Java > 1.8 and Maven 3.6.X